 "Plantation Police Georgetown County South Carolina Runaway Slave Patrol".
 Obvious fantasy.

 Offered as copies, but not believed to be marked as such.

 The Pine Ridge 7: Lawman Badges, old-west badges, police badges, spurs, carbines, revolvers, pocket pistols, bullwhips, branding irons, watch fobs, spur straps, hand cuffs, leg irons, brothel tokens, gun mounts, sword mounts, pocket knives, Police shields, Movie badges, key chains, W.W.II daggers, Nazi military daggers, miniature knives & sabers, peace pipes, restraints.
 Large quantity of fakes/copies.

 Pieces of History Fake and fantasy old-west badges, police badges, plus lots of books on military history, and probably genuine military badges mixed in with the fakes.

 The Baird Company Replica and fantasy law enforcement badges and other stuff.
 Sells so-called authentic badges that are total fake/fantasy pieces.
-Pic: Georgetown County Plantation Police 1858 Runaway Slave Patrol badge: total crap.
+Out of business 2015.
+Georgetown County Plantation Police 1858 Runaway Slave Patrol badge: total crap.